eliassun/WebRTC/README.md

 The automation process doesn't install the Verto WebRTC client, but the detail instruction is at https://eliassun.github.io/freeswitch_webrtc.txt .

+* sip4webrtc
+This is to build a native App based on C++ SIP lib and C++ WebRTC lib. sip4webrtc is still an early stage project.
+It currently built the PJSIP lib and WebRTC lib for the Android.

 * Start to Run the Source Code

 Add the AWS keys into vairable.tf or put the keys file to the correct location